Auto-Adaptive PINNs with Applications to Phase Transitions: Numerical Results

 The following numerical benchmarks are taken from \cite{WZ}.
 In the examples they provide, there is a clear concentration of the error in the regions of high energy.
 As such, this is an ideal setting for the testing of the improvements given by our new method.

 For each example, we compare three methods.
 First, we run a high fidelity finite difference to yield an `exact' solution.
 The second method is Residual Adaptive sampling.
-Here we use the Metropolis Hastings Algorithm to sample in proportion to the loss and combine these with points sampled uniformly as in \cite{resadapt}.
+Here we use the Metropolis Hastings Algorithm to sample in proportion to the loss and combine these with points sampled uniformly as suggested in \cite{resadapt} for complex sampling distributions.
 Additionally this implementation uses all of the techniques described in the implementation section, including time slices, learning rate scheduling, minibatching, latin hypercube sampling, and initial condition weights.
-This is meant to approximate current state of the art techniques.
 Finally we implement our energy adaptive method described in section 3.

 All simulations for this project are done in python using the PyTorch package for Neural Networks, and run on an NVIDIA Quatro RTX A6000 GPU, provided generously for use by the Institute for Scientific Computing and Applied Mathematics at Indiana University.
-All scripts can be found online at \hyperlink{https://github.com/kevmbuck/Auto-Adaptive-PINNs}{https://github.com/kevmbuck/Auto-Adaptive-PINNs}.
+All scripts can be found online at \href{https://github.com/kevmbuck/Auto-Adaptive-PINNs}{https://github.com/kevmbuck/Auto-Adaptive-PINNs}.

-\subsubsection{Example 1}
+\subsection{Example 1}

 As our first example we use the parameters

 on the domain [-1, 1] with periodic boundary conditions.

 A region of interest in this example is the midpoint of the spatial domain, which can be seen in Figure \ref{fig:Ex1:Slices}.
 In this region although the function is far from one or minus one, the slow flow dominates since $u\equiv 0$ is an exact local maxima of the energy density.
 Additionally $\Delta u_0>0$ in the center, so the flow is nonzero.
 The dynamics at this point are thus very difficult, as any deviation from the exact state will change the flow dramatically.